daudix/daudix.one/content/find/index.md

 List of places where you can ~~stalk~~ find me on:

+{% alert(note=true) %}
-> This is not a complete list but rather places where I'm somewhat active.
-You can find me on other platforms as well, although make sure it's the real me by [asking](@/find/index.md) first.
+This is not a complete list but rather places where I'm somewhat active.
+You can find me on other platforms as well, although make sure it's the real me by [asking](#contacts) first.
+{% end %}

 <small>From most active to the least ↓</small>